 QA Engineering in 2026: Automation Has Split the Role

 No individual QA Engineer skill clears the 50% threshold that defines a "table-stakes" requirement in most other major tech roles.
 Compare: Data Engineers have Python, SQL, and Data Pipelines each appearing in 71-74% of postings.
-QA Engineers have their highest individual skill, Automation, at 44%.
+QA Engineers have their highest individual skill, Automation, at just 27.5%.
 That gap is not an accident.
-It reflects a role that is fragmenting faster than almost any other in tech: web automation, API testing, mobile testing, performance testing, and manual process management each pull the required skill set in a different direction.
+It reflects a role fragmented across more specializations than most engineering titles: web automation, API testing, mobile testing, performance testing, and manual process management each pull the required skill set in a different direction.

 Key Findings

-- Median US base salary is $90,000 (n=276 postings with US salary disclosed).
+- Median US base salary is $92,100 (n=2,728 postings with US salary disclosed).
 Equity and bonus are not captured in posting data.

-- Onsite is the dominant work mode at 53%, one of the highest onsite rates of any tech role we have analyzed, driven by manufacturing, healthcare, and aerospace demand.
+- Onsite is the dominant work mode at 62.2%, one of the highest onsite rates of any tech role analyzed, driven by manufacturing, healthcare, and aerospace demand.

 What Skill Families Define a QA Engineer in 2026?